 For eight years, Maria Mehranian served on the Los Angeles Regional Water Quality Control Board (“LAWQCB”) where, as Chair of the Board, she led changes in the culture of the agency to reflect equity and fairness for inland residents and cities in the conduct of the Board’s business, and encouraged greater access.
 These efforts will have a lasting impact in the preservation of the environment and local economy.

 “It is incredibly important to me that we clean our regions waterways, and that we better manage our limited supply.
 Water is a precious resource and should be managed in an integrated regional manner. “-Maria Mehranian

-Maria is Managing Partner and Chief Financial Officer of Cordoba Corporation, a nationally recognized engineering, program and construction management firm specializing in transportation, education, water and energy infrastructure.
+Maria is Managing Partner of Cordoba Corporation, a nationally recognized engineering, program and construction management firm specializing in transportation, education, water and energy infrastructure.
 For over 30 years, she has provided the leadership and vision to help grow Cordoba Corporation into one of the top firms of its kind, providing services to large public infrastructure projects throughout the western United States.